Investing Fundamentals

 Since bonds retain their income better and are less risky than stocks, people add bonds into their portfolios to lower their overall risk.

 An extremely successful retirement strategy is to slowly move your investments into bonds as you get older to reduce your risk and increase your income.
-This is something that can be done seamlessly in Betterment through lowering your risk slider (as we describe in our Betterment Review).
+This is something that can be done seamlessly in Betterment by lowering your risk slider (as we describe in our Betterment Review).

 Subscribe for a free chapter of our book on automating your finances - Mastering Mint.